 Do I really need a lawyer to help prove negligence?

 Yes.
-An attorney specializing in personal injury will help you gather compelling evidence and clear documentation to prove you deserve compensation after your accident.
+An attorney specializing in personal injury will help you gather compelling evidence and clear documentation to prove negligence, and demonstrate that you deserve compensation after your accident.
 This involves investigating your case, proving negligence, calculating damages, and negotiating a fair settlement.

 What are some common causes of car accidents in Texas?